SPARC-FAIR-Codeathon/2025-team-B/README.md

 The plugin integrates into the SPARC website interface and provides two types of download options:

 1. **Download the Full Dataset**
-   Use the **Download & Convert Dataset** button to retrieve the entire dataset in a format compatible with your project.
+   Use the **Download & Convert Dataset** button to retrieve the entire dataset.
 This button is located near the top of the dataset page.

 2. **Download Individual Files**
    For selective downloading, each file listed in the dataset has its own **Download & Convert** icon.
 Clicking this button lets you fetch only the specific file you need.